micolous/frogjump/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+Under section 7 of the GNU General Public License v3, the following "further restrictions" apply to this program:

+* (b) You must preserve reasonable legal notices and author attributions in the program.
+* (c) You must not misrepresent the origin of this program, and need to mark modified versions in reasonable ways as different from the original version (such as changing the name and logos).
+* (d) You may not use the names of licenses or authors for publicity purposes, without explicit written permission.

 A concession is provided to permit distribution of this software on Google Play Store, and other similar proprietary software distribution services, provided that:

 1. No charge (cost) is imposed for installation or use of the application.
 2. No advertising shown to users in the application.
 3. No bundled software components may be included where the author derives financial or other concessions for doing so.
-4. Forks of this project adopt a different application name and package name.
-5. All other terms of the GPLv3 are followed.
+4. All other terms of the GPLv3 are followed, including further section 7 restrictions (b, c, d) defined above.

 Please note that this software depends on Google Play Services in order to operate, which probably precludes it's inclusion in F-Droid and use on non-gapps Android devices.

-The auto-generated Frogjump API client library is licensed under the Apache Software License 2.0.
-This does not apply to other components.
+This software is not endorsed by any mapping software provider used within.